 The main reason for the color is the mineral deposits on the bottom of the pool.
 These mineral deposits are laid down on the surface of the paint by an oxidation reaction between the mineral salts in the water and the sanitizing agent (Bromine) used.

 When the pool is viewed from some distance, rather than from directly overhead, the light that is reflected from the bottom loses certain wavelengths that are absorbed by the various color patterns on the bottom.
 The remaining light waves then pass back up through the water and are reflected at the surface.
 This reflected light is in the yellow-green wavelengths of the spectrum.

 Hot Spring Prices

-Prices for hot spring pool use are $7 per adult and $5 per child.
-We accept cash and checks (with I.D.) but DO NOT accept credit or debit cards.
+Prices for hot spring pool use are $10 per adult and $5 per child.
+We accept cash, checks (with I.D.), and credit cards.

 Hot Spring Pool Rules